English Literature and German BA (Hons) – 2018 entry

 We’re one of the UK's leading universities for English literature and German, with our courses ranked in the UK top 3 of the ‘Modern languages and linguistics’ category of the Guardian University Guide 2019.
 Our English literature courses are also ranked in the top 10 in the Complete University Guide 2019 and top 10 in The Times and Sunday Times Good University Guide 2018.

-We have an excellent reputation for challenging, innovative, forward-thinking teaching and research.
-Our BA English Literature and German course is innovative and interdisciplinary, allowing you to develop a high level of literary, linguistic and cultural competence.
+Our School of Literature and Languages has an excellent reputation for challenging, innovative, forward-thinking teaching and research.
+Our English Literature and German programme is innovative and interdisciplinary, allowing you to develop a high level of literary, linguistic and cultural competence.

 What you will study